Addiction from a biochemical point of view

 Our approach to addictions

-Use the links below to learn more about how the different elements of addiction treatment work together for best results.
+Use the links below to learn more about how the different elements of addiction treatment work together for the best results.

-Dopamine | Dopamine detox | GABA | Serotonin | Psilocybin against addictions
+Dopamine | Dopamine detox | GABA | Serotonin | Psilocybin against addiction